Canon 1300D vs Leica TL2

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Feature comparison: Canon 1300D vs Leica TL2

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the 1300D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the TL2 relies on live view and the rear LCD for framing.
 That said, the TL2 can be equipped with an optional viewfinder – the Visoflex (Typ 020).
 The table below summarizes some of the other core capabilities of the Canon 1300D and Leica TL2 in connection with corresponding information for a sample of similar cameras.